Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Doubly Robust Estimation

 \end{lemma}

-The next theorem is the dynamic analogue of oracle equivalence for AIPW.
-It shows that, under the cross-fitted construction summarized in Algorithm~\ref{alg:asrw_crossfit}, the feasible estimator is first-order equivalent to the oracle estimator whenever the product of the value-side and score-side estimation errors is small enough.
+The next theorem shows that the feasible cross-fitted estimator is first-order equivalent to the oracle estimator whenever the value-side and score-side nuisance errors are jointly small enough.

-\begin{theorem}[Asymptotic normality of the ASRW estimator] Suppose the conditions of Lemma~\ref{lem:quasi_oracle_clt} hold.
-Construct $\widehat\Theta$ using Algorithm~\ref{alg:asrw_crossfit}, so that the learners used to construct $(\widehat q_t,\widehat H_t)$ on each scoring fold are trained on independent folds.
-Assume moreover that there exists a constant $R_{\max}<\infty$ such that, almost surely and uniformly over $t=1,\ldots,T$, $|R_t|\le R_{\max}$.
-Assume that, uniformly over $t$,
+\begin{theorem}[Asymptotic normality of the ASRW estimator] Suppose the conditions of Lemma~\ref{lem:quasi_oracle_clt} hold, and construct $\widehat\Theta$ using Algorithm~\ref{alg:asrw_crossfit}.
+On each scoring fold, assume $\widehat q_t\in\mathcal Q_t$ and that the conditions of Lemma~\ref{Lem:mixed_bias} hold conditionally on the training folds with $q=\widehat q_t$ and $H=\widehat H_t$.
+Assume outcomes are uniformly bounded, $|Y_t|\le Y_{\max}$ almost surely for all $t$, and let